Deltares/ra2ce/docs/analysis_module/analysis_module.rst

     save_csv = True

 **Isolated locations**
-This analysis finds the sections of the network that are fully isolated from the rest of the network (also named disconnected islands), because of network disruption due to a hazard.
+This analysis finds the sections of the network that are fully isolated from the rest of the network (also named disconnected islands), because of network disruption due to a hazard. <UNDER DEVELOPMENT>

 **network.ini**